-(13) ECONOMIC DEPENDENCY:
+(11) ECONOMIC DEPENDENCY:

 A major customer is defined as a customer from which the Company derives at least 10% of its revenues.
-In each of the fiscal years ended September 30, 2012 and 2011, revenue from the U.S. Government accounted, either directly or in-directly, for 100% of total revenue.
-Our largest service line is healthcare, which accounted for approximately 54% and 45% of revenue in fiscal 2012 and 2011, respectively.
-Within the U.S. Government, our largest customer in fiscal 2012 continued to be the DVA, accounting for 95% of revenue in fiscal 2012 and 94% in fiscal 2011, with whom the Company held over a dozen contracts and/or task orders for logistics, pharmaceutical, and medical services, all subject to the Federal Acquisition Regulations.
-As further discussed below, during fiscal 2011, the Company was awarded work of up to \$145 million (unaudited) for pharmaceutical and other medical services during a period of up to five years which will both retain and expand its business with the DVA.
+In each of the fiscal years ended September 30, 2013 and 2012, revenue from the U.S. Government accounted, either directly or in-directly, for 100% of total revenue.
+Our largest service line is healthcare, which accounted for approximately 54% of revenue in fiscal years 2013 and 2012.
+Within the U.S. Government, our largest customer in fiscal 2013 continued to be the DVA, accounting for 96% of revenue in fiscal years 2013 and 2012, with whom the Company held over a dozen contracts and/or task orders for logistics, pharmaceutical, and medical services, all subject to the Federal Acquisition Regulations.
+In September 2013, DLH was awarded seven task orders to provide logistics services to the Department of Veterans Affairs Consolidated Mail Outpatient Pharmacy (CMOP).
+The maximum value of the award for the expected five year term, comprised of a base year and four one year options, is estimated at \$133 million (unaudited).
+During fiscal 2011, the Company was awarded work of up to \$145 million (unaudited) for pharmaceutical and other medical services during a period of up to 5 years which both retained and expanded its business with the DVA.
 Accordingly, DLH Solutions remains particularly dependent on the continuation of its relationship with the DVA.

-The largest component of the awards discussed above comprised the award in May 2011 to DLH Solutions of a competitively bid Blanket Purchase Agreement contract with the DVA for pharmaceutical services which retains and expands work that accounted for approximately 45% of revenues for fiscal 2011.
+The largest component of the awards discussed above comprised the award in May 2011 to DLH Solutions of a competitively bid Blanket Purchase Agreement contract with the DVA for pharmaceutical services which retains and expands work that accounted for approximately 53% of revenues for fiscal 2013.
 Work under the new contract began on November 1, 2011 and is expected to continue for up to 5 years and generate revenue of up to \$145 million (unaudited).
-The Company also was awarded a contract in September 2011 to provide other medical services to the DVA of approximately \$10 million (unaudited) over five years.
-In addition, the Company also provides further services to the DVA under contracts which accounted for approximately 50% of revenues for fiscal 2012, which currently expire on September 30, 2013, in respect of which no request for proposals have yet been invited.
-Accordingly, the Company has in the past, and anticipates in the future, receiving sole source extensions of this work for an additional period of time.
-While the Company believes it is well positioned to continue its relationship with the DVA, no assurances can be given that the DVA would further extend our current orders for the provision of services, that we would be successful in any bid for new contracts to provide such services or that if we are granted subsequent orders, that such orders would be of a scope comparable to the services that we have provided to date.
-If the DVA does not further extend our current service contracts or we are not successful in our efforts to obtain contract awards pursuant to either the current or new solicitations for the provision of such services, our results of operations, cash flows and financial condition would be materially adversely affected.
-However, in such circumstances, the Company may be able to avail itself of a right to continue for an additional period beyond the expiration date as part of any protest filed by an interested party.
+In September 2013, DLH was awarded seven task orders to provide logistics services to the Department of Veterans Affairs Consolidated Mail Outpatient Pharmacy (CMOP).
+The maximum value of the award for the expected five year term, comprised of a base year and four one year options, is estimated at \$133 million (unaudited).
+Performance commenced on November 1, 2013.
+As the successful bidder for all seven task orders within the procurement, DLH secured its contract base for the six incumbent regions it has supported through September 30, 2013, and added the seventh region to its contract base beginning in fiscal 2014.
+For year ended September 30, 2013, approximately 42% of the Company's revenues was derived from services provided to the six incumbent regions.
+These agreements are subject to the Federal Acquisition Regulations, and there can be no assurance as to the actual amount of services that the Company will ultimately provide under the agreement.
+The Company's results of operations, cash flows and financial condition would be materially adversely affected in the event that we are unable to continue our relationships with the DVA.

-Accounts receivable from agencies of the United States Government totaled \$13.0 million and \$11.1 million at September 30, 2012 and 2011, respectively, of which \$9.3 and \$10.5 million was unbilled at September 30, 2012 and 2011, respectively, including \$9.3 million for each period associated with potential contractual billings adjustments.
-As discussed in Note 9, included in revenue derived from the Federal government in 2008 were retroactive adjustments that totaled \$10.8 million; \$9.3 million of this amount is included in accounts receivable (unbilled) at September 30, 2012 and 2011.
+Accounts receivable from agencies of the United States Government totaled \$11.9 million and \$13.0 million at September 30, 2013 and 2012, respectively, including \$9.3 million for each period associated with potential contractual billings adjustments that were unbilled as of September 30, 2013 and 2012.
+As discussed in Note 7, included in revenue derived from the Federal government in 2008 were retroactive adjustments that totaled \$10.8 million.
 Such revenue is not expected to recur in future periods.